 Across from the food truck they have a pretty chill seating area.

 I visited this place everyday I was on Oahu and made it a mission to try all their flavors.
-I shared these three with my cousin Mea.

 The menu board.